Trump sues in 3 states, laying ground for contesting outcome

 WASHINGTON (AP) — As Democrat Joe Biden inched closer to the 270 Electoral College votes needed to win the White House, President Donald Trump’s campaign put into action the legal strategy the president had signaled for weeks: attacking the integrity of the voting process in states where the result could mean his defeat.

+Early Thursday, a separate Trump campaign lawsuit in Georgia over concerns about 53 absentee ballots was dismissed by a judge after county elections officials testified that all of those ballots had been received on time.

-The Associated Press called Michigan for Democrat Joe Biden on Wednesday.
-The AP has not called Nevada, Pennsylvania or Georgia.
+The Associated Press called Michigan for Biden on Wednesday.
+The AP has not called Georgia, Nevada or Pennsylvania.

-The Trump campaign also is seeking to intervene in a Pennsylvania case at the Supreme Court that deals with whether ballots received up to three days after the election can be counted, deputy campaign manager Justin Clark said.
+Biden campaign attorney Bob Bauer on Thursday called the Trump campaign’s lawsuits meritless.

+“I want to emphasize that for their purposes these lawsuits don’t have to have merit.
+That’s not the purpose. … It is to create an opportunity for them to message falsely about what’s taking place in the electoral process,” Bauer said, accusing the Trump campaign of “continually alleging irregularities, failures of the system and fraud without any basis.”

+Trump campaign spokesman Jason Miller said additional legal action was expected and would be focused on giving campaign officials access to view ballots being counted.

+“We will literally be going through every single ballot,” he said of the count in hotly contested Nevada.

-Trump’s campaign also announced that it would ask for a recount in Wisconsin, a state the AP called for Biden on Wednesday afternoon.
-Campaign manager Bill Stepien cited “irregularities in several Wisconsin counties,” without providing specifics.
+Trump’s campaign has also announced that it will ask for a recount in Wisconsin, also a state the AP called for Biden on Wednesday.
+Stepien previously cited “irregularities in several Wisconsin counties,” without providing specifics.

 Biden said Wednesday the count should continue in all states, adding, “No one’s going to take our democracy away from us — not now, not ever.”

-Campaign spokesman Andrew Bates said legal challenges were not the behavior of a winning campaign.

-“What makes these charades especially pathetic is that while Trump is demanding recounts in places he has already lost, he’s simultaneously engaged in fruitless attempts to halt the counting of votes in other states in which he’s on the road to defeat,” Bates said in a statement.

 Vote counting, meanwhile, stretched into Thursday.
-Every election, results reported on election night are unofficial and ballot counting extends past Election Day.
-But this year, unlike in previous years, states were contending with an avalanche of mail ballots driven by fears of voting in person during a pandemic.
+In every election, results reported on election night are unofficial and ballot counting extends past Election Day.
+This year, states were contending with an avalanche of mail ballots driven by fears of voting in person during a pandemic.

 Mail ballots normally take more time to verify and count.
-This year, because of the large numbers of mail ballots and a close race, results were expected to take longer.
+And results were expected to take longer this year because there are so many mail ballots and a close race.

 The lawsuits the Trump campaign filed in Michigan and Pennsylvania on Wednesday called for a temporary halt in the counting until it is given “meaningful” access in numerous locations and allowed to review ballots that already have been opened and processed.

 The AP’s Michigan call for Biden came after the suit was filed.
 The president is ahead in Pennsylvania, but his margin is shrinking as more mailed ballots are counted.
-The state had 3.1 million mail-in ballots that take time to count and an order allows them to be received and counted up until Friday if they are postmarked by Nov.
+The state had 3.1 million mail ballots, and a court order allows ballots received in the mail to be counted until Friday if they were postmarked by Nov.
 3.

+On Thursday, a state appellate court ordered a Philadelphia judge to ensure that party and candidate observers can get up close to election workers processing mail-in ballots in the city.
+The decision came after the Trump campaign complained Tuesday that its observer could not get close enough to election workers to see the writing on the mail-in ballot envelopes, to ensure that the envelope contains a signature and an eligible voter’s name and address.
+Ballots without that kind of information could be challenged or disqualified.

 Pennsylvania Attorney General Josh Shapiro, a Democrat, said in a CNN interview the Trump campaign’s lawsuit was “more a political document than a legal document.”